tommyfuu/colorTemp-Past-Codes/README.md

 Included a matlab file that I just tested tonight (20200409). colorTemp.mlx might only work completely on Matlab on Windows system for some reason.
 I tried with Mac and Windows and Mac is acting weirdly with ginput.
 So to make it work, please use Windows.
 Haven't tested for Linux but hopefully it works.

+Functionality:
+Input 1: a color gradient for a map (for example: colorscale.png) Input 2: pic for a region of interest from the same map of input 1 for which you want to form a topical temperature map with temperature labelled
+Output: topical temperature map with temperature labelled for the region of interest

 To run it:
 Open colorTemp.mlx
 Run it.